 If you need to take the TSI assessment, we STRONGLY encourage you to test prior to RRO.
 This may mean you need to arrive a day before your scheduled RRO session.

-If your travel arrangements require you to leave the morning after Day 2, you can also select an extra night's accommodation for the night of Day 2.
-This selection can be made on your registration under your selected session.
+If your travel arrangements require you to stay the night before, you can choose an early arrival for your on-campus accommodations.
+This selection can be made during your RRO registration under your selected session and can be modified up to one-week prior to your RRO session.

 If you still have questions, please contact us at: